alix-tz/phd/posts/020/index.md

 Identifying eligible datasets was not as time consuming as cleaning them and collecting additional metadata turned out to be.
 However, it gave me a good idea of the challenges I would face when trying to aggregate the datasets.
 I would have liked to be able to find a greater diversity of languages, but this is mainly due to the fact that many non-French datasets require more elaborate corrections than applying Chocomufin.
 I'll cover this question of data cleaning in more detail in my next post!

-[images]: It was the case in "[Données vérité de terrain HTR+ Annuaire des propriétaires et des propriétés de Paris et du département de la Seine (1898-1923)](https://htr-united.github.io/share.html?uri=c326a6fee) where the ALTO XML files are not explicitly linked to their corresponding source images.
+[^images]: It was the case in "[Données vérité de terrain HTR+ Annuaire des propriétaires et des propriétés de Paris et du département de la Seine (1898-1923)](https://htr-united.github.io/share.html?uri=c326a6fee) where the ALTO XML files are not explicitly linked to their corresponding source images.
 I believe it can be fixed, but it would require creating a script just for this purpose and the dataset presented other incompatibilities with CATMuS' guidelines.

-[segmentation]: For example, "[Argus des Brevets](https://htr-united.github.io/share.html?uri=43d1c93c7)" contains some segmentation errors that will need to be corrected manually.
+[^segmentation]: For example, "[Argus des Brevets](https://htr-united.github.io/share.html?uri=43d1c93c7)" contains some segmentation errors that will need to be corrected manually.